h4rvey-g/ob-Notes/USMLE/Muscle, skin, and connective tissue/Ulnar nerve entrapment.md

 - Ulnar claw
 	- Palsy of the 3rd and 4th lumbricals with preserved function of the extrinsic flexors
 	- Present at rest, increases when the patient is asked to extend the fingers
-	- Mainly seen in distal ulnar nerve injuries
+	- Mainly seen in distal ulnar nerve injuries![[Pasted image 20230920144032.png]]
 - <span style="background:rgba(240, 200, 0, 0.2)">Froment sign</span>
 	- <span style="background:rgba(240, 200, 0, 0.2)">Flexion of the thumb at the interphalangeal joint elicited when tightly pressing together the tips of the index finger and thumb, or when tightly adducting the thumb against the 2nd metacarpal (e.g., pinching a piece of paper using the thumb)</span> ![[Pasted image 20230919170423.png]]
 	- Due to weakness of the adductor pollicis muscle and the unopposed action of flexor pollicis longus